 I glide towards the island in the middle, making sure I’ve brought the water bottle in one of the float tube’s side pockets.
 Paddling with your legs, using flippers to help, wears you out and if you don’t drink enough, you can easily get cramps.
 It’s a terrible experience even when you’re not sat in a flotation device, and absolutely horrible when you’re stuck inside one.
 My friend Biggo – the name indicates he’s not a small guy – went fishing one day.
 He’d forgotten to bring water.
-After a while his thigh cramped so hard Biggo thought it was a blood clot.
+After a while, his thigh cramped so hard Biggo thought it was a blood clot.
 He tried to paddle back with the leg that still worked, but it cramped up as well.
 A neighbour heard Biggo’s cries of pain, also figured it was a blood clot, and threw himself in a boat.
-Once out there he throw him a rope and towed the big guy to the jetty.
+Once out there he throws him a rope and towed the big guy to the jetty.

 I glide up behind the dentist’s house in the village.
 He’s here for the third night in a row.
 There’s a lot of fish biting around us, but not close enough.
 The dentist says:

 — When it’s like this it’s difficult to know whether to paddle towards them or just sit and wait for them to come.

 — I know.
 Unfortunately, I’m not very patient, so I usually paddle, I say.